sadnezz1/TestProject/README.md

-# TestProject
+# This is a test project
-Test project to check how github work
+Don't mind me, i was just a test project